OCA/web/web_widget_auto_color/README.rst

 Web Widget Auto Color
 =====================

-This module was written to offer a new autocolor widget which can be used on field in trees view.
-Using this widget causes an identical coloration for cells of the same value in a list view.
+This module was written to offer a new autocolor attribute which can be used on field in trees view.
+Using this attribute causes an identical coloration for cells of the same value in a list view.

 Installation
 ============